eclipse/kuksa.val/doc/liveUpdateVSSTree.md

 # Updating/Extending VSS structure during runtime

 Upon startup the KUKSA.val server loads a JSON file describing the data points it manages.
-Usually this is a version of the [Geniivi Vehicle Signal Specification](https://github.com/GENIVI/vehicle_signal_specification/).
+Usually this is a version of the [COVESA Vehicle Signal Specification](https://github.com/COVESA/vehicle_signal_specification/).

 If you want to extend or modify the VSS structure from your application during runtime, this is possible using the `updateVSSTree` and `updateMetaData` requests described here.

 ## Overlays using updateVSSTree
 The updateVSSTree method takes an input JSON that follows the same rules as the initial VSS JSON.
 This is added as an _overlay_ meaning:
- - If the new JSON specifies branches, actors, sensors or attribtues or metadata not in the original VSS tree, they will be added
+ - If the new JSON specifies branches, actors, sensors or attributes or metadata not in the original VSS tree, they will be added
  - If the new JSON refers to existing entries, the changed metadata will be overwritten

-We suggest not creating overlay JSON files directly, but instead writing YAML files following the [Genivi VSS format](https://genivi.github.io/vehicle_signal_specification/) using [Genivi VSS tooling](https://github.com/GENIVI/vss-tools/) to convert them to JSON.
+We suggest not creating overlay JSON files directly, but instead writing YAML files following the [COVESA VSS format](https://covesa.github.io/vehicle_signal_specification/) using [COVESA VSS tooling](https://github.com/COVESA/vss-tools/) to convert them to JSON.
 That way your extension can be used in the whole VSS ecosystem.

 Lets make an example